ily123/ily123.github.io/_pages/about.md

 It took me a while to wrap up my studies at Baylor, and I graduated in 2019.
 Immediately following that, I did a summer internship as a Data Science Fellow at the Mercury Data Science consultancy in Houston.
-There I worked with real customer data doing A/B testing, customer cohort classification, and churn modeling.
+There I worked with real customer data doing A/B testing, customer segmentation, and churn modeling.

 After my summer at Mercury, I took time off through the 2020 COVID pandemic.
 During the pandemic sabbatical I went into self-study and learned industry-standard languages